practical ways to help you look after your mental wellbeing.

 If one of your friends put you down the way you put yourself down, would you be friends with them?
 Learning positive self-talk is so important.
 Celebrate the small wins, that is how you build confidence.
 Positivity grows positivity.

-nominate an ambassador
+nominate or become an ambassador

 mind yer mind live